Genetics Education & Engagement Fellowship

 The American Society of Human Genetics (ASHG) and the National Human Genome Research Institute (NHGRI) co-sponsor the Genetics Education & Engagement Fellowship to support early-career genetics professionals wishing to transition to careers in genetics education and public engagement.
 This unique fellowship provides several experiences: working with NHGRI’s Education and Community Involvement Branch; working with the education department at ASHG; and an optional third experience working with another organization involved in substantive science education or public engagement initiatives.

-An ASHG Portal login is required to access the Genetics Education & Engagement Fellowship site.
-This is the same login if you have recently joined/renewed as an ASHG member.
+An ASHG Portal login is required to access the Genetics & Public Policy Fellowship site.
+This is the login used to join the Society or renew membership.
 If you do not have a ASHG Portal login, create an ASHG Portal account.
-If you forgot your password, reset your ASHG Portal password.
 Please note: your username is the email address associated with your membership.
 Upon login, you will be asked to give the submission system permission to access your ASHG account information.

 Overview: This fellowship program is designed for genetics professionals (or life scientists with substantial experience in genetics or genomics) who: have an advanced degree, are early in their careers, and are interested in developing and implementing genetic and genomic literacy, engagement, diversity, and/or professional development initiatives for audiences comprising K-12, undergraduate, graduate, post-graduate, and professional.
 The fellow will participate in rotations at the NHGRI and ASHG, and typically a third organization involved in genetic and genomic literacy, engagement, diversity, or professional development.

 Start Date: August to early September (negotiable)

 - A passion to improve genetic and genomic literacy;